-I'm one of those dedicated train wrecks: The only time I'm not filled with a sense of panic and dread is when I'm drunk or unconscious.
+I’m one of those dedicated train wrecks: The only time I’m not filled with a sense of panic and dread is when I’m drunk or unconscious.
 My anxiety gives me anxiety, and on the rare occasions where I do feel half decent, I spend my day checking for anvils.
-According to research published in the journal Clinical Psychological Science, however, playing Personal Zen for 25 minutes can reduce anxiety — which means there's a good chance this app and I will become romantically involved one day.
+According to research on the app published in the journal Clinical Psychological Science, however, playing Personal Zen for 25 minutes can reduce anxiety — which means there’s a good chance this app and I will become romantically involved one day.

 “Millions of people suffering from psychological distress fail to seek or receive mental health services,” lead researcher Tracy Dennis of Hunter College said in a statement.
 “A key factor here is that many evidence-based treatments are burdensome — time-consuming, expensive, difficult to access and perceived as stigmatizing.”
 Indubitably, which is where the app comes in.

 The game’s based on an anxiety treatment called “attention bias modification training,” where you’re trained to ignore a threatening stimulus (like an angry face) and focus instead on the nonthreatening (like a happy face).
 As for the game itself, I was surprised at the impact it had on my anxiety level.
 Considering how simplistic it is, I thought a few minutes in I’d be bored, but the exact opposite turned out to be true.